klavgen/klavyl/README.md

 - Kailh hotswap sockets (MX or Choc)
 - Pro Micro or similar boards of the same size
-- TRRS connection between the two halves
+- USB-C connection between the two halves
 - QMK for the firmware
 - Printing on a reasonably tuned 3D printer.
 I used an Ender 3 V2.
 - M3 screws with inserts that are melted into the board